hashicorp/web-platform-packages/packages/nextjs-plugin/README.md

   dato: { token: 'xxx', environment: 'xxx' }, // if necessary, override the default datocms token/env with your own
   tipBranch: 'main', // configure a branch name for tip.project.io subdomain, to ensure "noindex" http header is set
-  transpileModules: ['foo'], // third party package names that should be transpiled by babel })
+  transpileModules: ['foo'], // third party package names that should be transpiled by babel
+  nextOptimizedImages: true, // controls whether or not to integrate the next-optimized-images next plugin })
 ```